 Bo is feeling a lot better and does not have the facial expression of paleness and apathy any more.
 We got up early and went down to the market by the river, exotic.

 Then we had breakfast and exchanged some money.
 We went over to the travel agency and paid for our flight to Tabatinga tomorrow and onwards to Iquitos tomorrow.
 The necessary open-date return-flight from Iquitos to Tabatinga we figured we could spend at home on a later occasion, within a year.

 We picked up mail at the post office in the centre.
 I received a letter from my family and Bo from a friend.
 The joy was high not least because we yesterday and on last Thursday had received negative answers from two post offices.
 The central office is probably the best and most important for poste restante (general delivery), contrary to what our guidebook states.

-This evening we went to a churrascaria, a kind of steakhouse with a lot – an incredible amount – of food of 12-13 courses and even more meat dishes on skewers continuously being offered at the table.
+This evening we went to a churrascaria, a kind of steakhouse with a lot – an incredible amount – of food.
+12-13 courses and even more meat dishes on skewers were continuously being offered at the table.
 It was fascinating and expensive.
 It cost us a thousand cruzeidos altogether!
 (17 dollars).

 We have yesterday and today had a lot of laundry and we even washed our bags and running shoes.
 We are now going to bed as it is early up in the morning for our last stop in Brazil – Tabatinga.

 Here I’m back again.
 We came here last Thursday but so much has happened in between that I found it best to wait with my letter writing.
 To be true, a long time has passed since you heard from us and this time it is a very long letter.